Vacation with dog

 ✅ Microchip with transponder number in the EU pet passport

-✅ Valid rabies vaccination (no later than 21 days before entry)
+✅ Valid rabies vaccination (at least 21 days before entry)

-✅ No puppies younger than 15 weeks (first vaccination against rabies at the age of 12 weeks at the earliest, then another 21 days until the development of an effective vaccination protection)
+✅ No puppies younger than 15 weeks (initial rabies vaccination at the earliest at 12 weeks of age, then another 21 days until effective vaccination protection is developed)

 ✅ Registration of the dog upon entry (via the website or at the customs office at the border)

 ✅ Dogs from Switzerland require pet owner insurance or a completed form (see conclusion)